Categories

 5 Ways a DUI Charge Can Affect Your Life

 When you have been arrested and charged with a DUI, you might be wondering why you should bother defending yourself.
 The effects of a DUI charge and conviction can follow you for years to come, and may impact areas of your life which you might not have considered.
-In this brief article, a DWI defense attorney in Clearwater with Russo, Pelletier & Sullivan shares 5 ways a DUI or DWI charge can impact your life and what to do if you have been arrested for a DUI.
+In this brief article, a DWI defense attorney in Clearwater with The Law Office of Timothy Sullivan shares 5 ways a DUI or DWI charge can impact your life and what to do if you have been arrested for a DUI.

 1. You Can Lose Your Driving Privileges